 Act as a positive role model in all aspects of daily performance.

-Perform any duties that may be assigned by the Maintenance Supervisor.
+Perform other duties as assigned by the Maintenance Supervisor.

 Additional Responsibilities:

-Education:
+Education and Experience:

 High School Diploma or its equivalent required.

-Certified by FAA with a current Airframe and Power Plant license is preferred.

-FCC 2nd Class License preferred

-3-5 years of proven experience in the electrical/electronics, and the ability to demonstrate proficiency in these areas.
+Minimum 2-5 years of experience in an electrical aviation environment.
+Must be able to demonstrate this level of proficiency.

 Proficiency with interpretation of avionic/electrical wiring diagrams, wire identification, harness fabrication, cables, fittings, circuits and connectors.

-Thorough knowledge of electrical/ electronic components and equipment including the use of special instruments for diagnostic purposes.
+Basic knowledge of electrical/ electronic components and equipment including the use of standard instruments for diagnostic purposes.

-Ability to inspect and install digital avionics equipment.
+Able to inspect and install digital avionics equipment with minimal oversight.

-Ability to work quickly and efficiently while ensuring quality work.
+Able to work efficiently while ensuring quality of work.

 While performing the duties of this position, the employee is regularly required to stand; use hands and fingers to handle or feel, talk or hear and have good visual abilities.